Biden pledges task force to reunite children separated at U.S-Mexico border

 “On his first day as President, Joe Biden will issue an Executive Order creating a federal task force to reunite these children with their parents,” the Biden campaign said.

-Trump and Biden clashed over the issue during the final head-to-head debate last Thursday, ahead of the Nov.
+Trump and Biden clashed over the issue during their final debate on Oct.
+22, ahead of the Nov.
 3 election.
+Asked at the debate whether he had a plan to reunite families, Trump said his administration was “working on it.”

-Asked whether he had a plan to reunite families, Trump said: “Yes, we’re working on it.”
-The Trump campaign did not immediately provide a comment on Biden’s move.
+On Thursday, Trump campaign spokeswoman Courtney Parella said the president’s administration was trying to strengthen border security and “is actively working to undo the mistakes of the previous administrations, identify these separated families, and reunite children with their parents.”

 According to the ACLU, approximately 1,400 additional children were separated by the Trump administration but are not currently covered by Sabraw’s reunification order.